-Supreme Court asks UP government to ‘show magnanimity’ in releasing journalist Prashant Kanojia
+Supreme Court directs UP government to release journalist arrested for tweet against Adityanath

+The top court said Prashant Kanojia’s arrest was illegal and it resulted in ‘deprivation of personal liberty’.

-The Supreme Court on Tuesday questioned on what basis journalist Prashant Kanojia was arrested for tweeting a defamatory video about Uttar Pradesh Chief Minister Adityanath, ANI reported.
+The Supreme Court on Tuesday directed the Uttar Pradesh government to immediately release on bail journalist Prashant Kanojia who was arrested for tweeting a defamatory video about Chief Minister Adityanath, ANI reported.
 It asked the Uttar Pradesh government to “show magnanimity in releasing” the journalist.

+A vacation bench of Justices Indira Banerjee and Ajay Rastogi passed the order on a habeas corpus petition filed by Kanojia’s wife, Jagisha Arora, seeking is release.
+The bench said Kanojia’s arrest and remand was illegal, which resulted in “deprivation of personal liberty”, Live Law reported.

 “Opinions may vary, he [Kanojia] probably should not have published or written that tweet, but on what basis was he arrested?” the top court asked.
 The court said that an order of the magistrate placing Kanojia in remand till June 22 is not appropriate, reported Live Law.

-When the additional solicitor general said the order of remand should be challenged in a lower court, Justice Indira Banerjee said: “If there is a glaring illegality, we cannot fold our hands and say go to lower courts.”
+When Additional Solicitor General Vikramjit Banerjee, who argued on behalf of the state, said the order of remand should be challenged in a lower court and not in a habeas corpus petition, Justice Indira Banerjee said: “If there is a glaring illegality, we cannot fold our hands and say go to lower courts.”

 The top court asked why Kanojia was placed in remand for 11 days.
 “Is he a murder accused?” the court asked.
 “If there is deprivation of personal liberty, Supreme Court can interfere.”